-- Confidentiality is maintained for all knowledge and information as described in the Confidentiality Agreement.
-To ensure confidentiality, all teachers/staff are required to review, confirm, and sign the Confidentiality Agreement. - Confidentiality Agreement As an employee of The Dream Center Academy may be provided nonfleath all formation regarding students.
-As an employee with need-to-know access to student information, in pany have privileges to access confidential information about students and their families.
-Information any include, but is not limited to: social security number, email, date of birth, religion, marital status, salary and payroll information in home phone number and address, passwords, gender, ethnicity, citizenship, citizen visa code, veteran and disability status, educational challenges, and other personal, confidential information pertaining to the student and/or their family.
-Employees must review, confirm, - and sign the Confidentiality Agreement.
+• Confidentiality is maintained for all knowledge and information as described in the Confidentiality Agreement.
+To ensure confidentiality, all teachers/staff are required to review, confirm, and sign the Confidentiality Agreement.

+• Confidentiality Agreement As an employee of The Dream Center Academy may be provided with confidential information regarding students.
+As an employee with need-to-know access to student information, I may have privileges to access confidential information about students and their families.
+Information may include, but is not limited to: social security number, email, date of birth, religion, marital status, salary and payroll information, home phone number and address, passwords, gender, ethnicity, citizenship, citizen visa code, veteran and disability status, educational challenges, and other personal, confidential information pertaining to the student and/or their family.
+Employees must review, confirm, and sign the Confidentiality Agreement.

-Employees agree: To respect the confidentiality rights of every child who attends.
-The Dream Center Academy - Not to disclose confidential information without proper authorization or other than when it is necessary to carry out job duties and is approved by the Head of School or Principal. - Not to access, report on, extract, or disclose information that is not required in their normal job functions and responsibilities. - Not to discuss or otherwise communicate any form of information concerning the care or condition of any student with unauthorized individuals. - That confidentiality applies equally to verbal information and information stored in information systems (databases) and on paper records.
-Written or printed information will be stored in a secure place and/or disposed of with proper regard for Confidentiality following all large requirements related. - Confidentiality, following all legal requirements related to the information in question. - Failure to abide by the student confidentiality requirements may result in my immediate termination.
+• Employees agree: • To respect the confidentiality rights of every child who attends.
+The Dream Center Academy

+• Not to disclose confidential information without proper authorization or other than when it is necessary to carry out job duties and is approved by the Head of School or Principal.

+• Not to access, report on, extract, or disclose information that is not required in their normal job functions and responsibilities.

+• Not to discuss or otherwise communicate any form of information concerning the care or condition of any student with unauthorized individuals.

+• That confidentiality applies equally to verbal information and information stored in information systems (databases) and on paper records.
+Written or printed information will be stored in a secure place and/or disposed of with proper regard for Confidentiality, following all legal requirements related to the information in question.

+• Failure to abide by the student confidentiality requirements may result in my immediate termination.